GabeScott/standard-works-vault/General Conference/2014 April - Daughters in the Covenant.md

 “For this shall be a law unto the inhabitants of Zion, or in any of her stakes which are organized.

-“And their children shall be baptized for the remission of their sins when eight years old, and receive the [Holy Ghost].”1
+“And their children shall be baptized for the remission of their sins when eight years old, and receive the \[Holy Ghost\].”[^1]

 My mother had done her part.
 She had prepared her children with words much like those of Alma, as recorded in the Book of Mormon: